duolingo/metasearch/README.md

 ### Without Docker

-1. Clone this repo
-1. Copy `config-example.yaml` to a new file `config.yaml` and customize the latter's contents
 1. Install Node.js v12.13.1
    - Optional: Use a manager like [nodenv](https://github.com/nodenv/nodenv)
+1. Clone this repo
+1. Customize the contents of `config.yaml`
 1. Run `make`
 1. Access Metasearch at http://localhost:3000